ERRORIP/Backdoor/README.md

    Toggle the lock feature by clicking the "Lock Off" button and set a password to restrict access.

 4. **File Operations:**
-   Use the dropdown menu (three dots) next to each file or folder to view, edit, rename, move, compress, or delete files.
+   Use the dropdown menu (three dots) next to each file or folder to view, edit, rename, move, compress, delete files, or send them to Telegram.

 5. **Terminal & Upload:**
    Execute simple commands via the integrated terminal or upload files as needed.